-The following steps can be identified:92
+The following steps can be identified:113

-- Member States must designate a competent authority/designated authority to be in 1. charge of identifying the systemic institutions which have been authorised under their jurisdiction.
-Member States may designate more than one authority.93 - 2.
+- Member States must designate a competent authority/designated authority to be in charge of identifying the systemic institutions which have been authorised under their jurisdiction.
+Member States may designate more than one authority.114 - 2.
 The competent authority/designated authority must notify the names of the G-SIIs and O-SIIs and the respective sub-category to which each G-SII is allocated to the European Commission, the ESRB and the EBA.
-It is not necessary to consult them or request their opinion.94 Notification should be timely, clear, complete and comparable.
-It is recommended to use the ESRB's standard notification template (Annex 4.5). - 3.
-The competent authority/designated authority must disclose to the public the names of the identified SIIs and - in the case of G-SIIs - the sub-category to which each G-SII is allocated. - 4.
-Before setting or resetting an O-SII buffer, the competent authority/designated authority must notify the European Commission, the ESRB and the EBA as well as the competent and designated authorities of the Member States concerned at least one month before the publication of the decision requiring an O-SII buffer to be maintained.
-There are several elements to the notification (listed in Article 131(7) CRD). - 5.
-The competent authority/designated authority must review every year the identification of SIIs and the G-SII allocation into the respective sub-categories and report the result to the SIIs concerned, to the European Commission, the ESRB and the EBA.
+It is not necessary to consult them or request their opinion.115 Notification should be timely, clear, complete and comparable.
+Two standard templates are provided for the notification of G-SIIs and O-SIIs, respectively.
+The same templates are also applicable for the notifications to the ESRB, the Commission and EBA (Annex 4.4).
+Emailing the template to the addresses provided or uploading the template to the appropriate eGate portal constitutes an official notification; no further official letter is required.
+For clarity and simplicity, Member States are recommended to include all their designated G-SIIs in one template and all their designated O-SIIs in one template. - 3.
+The competent authority/designated authority must disclose to the public the names of the identified SIIs and in the case of G-SIIs the sub-category to which each G-SII is allocated. - 4.
+Before setting or resetting an O-SII buffer, the competent authority/designated authority must notify the Commission, the ESRB and the EBA as well as the competent and designated authorities of the Member States concerned at least one month before the publication of the decision requiring an O-SII buffer to be maintained.
+There are several elements to the notification (listed in Article 131(7) of the CRD IV). - 5.
+The competent authority/designated authority must review every year the identification of SIIs and the G-SII allocation into the respective sub-categories and report the result to the SIIs concerned, the Commission, the ESRB and the EBA.
 The updated information must be disclosed to the public.